Choosing an Assisted Living Community

 - What spiritual services are available?

 When determining your best senior living solution, safety and medical support are important factors.
 Be sure to ask if staff is on duty 24/7 and about other safety measures.
 While family and friends should be able to visit unencumbered, access should be monitored closely.
 On-site medical support is also important.
-From medication monitoring and daily care assistance, to more involved support of visiting physicians, matching your needs with what different communities offer will help determine the best fit for you.
+From medication monitoring and daily care assistance, to more involved support of visiting physicians, matching your needs with what different assisted living communities offer will help determine the best fit for you.

 - How are residents' needs assessed?